classiuz/netse-api/README.md

 npm install
 ```

-Create a .env file in the root of the project and replace the values with real values
+Create a `.env` file in the root of the project and replace the values with real values.

 ```ini
 # .env